 The only person who has lived on this earth who was perfect is Jesus (1 Peter 2:22).

 Romans 3:10-12 says, “None is righteous, no, not one; no one understands; no one seeks for God.
 All have turned aside; together they have become worthless; no one does good, not even one and Ephesians 2:1 says, “And you were dead in the trespasses and sins.”

-Are You Made Perfectly in God’s Image?
+What Does God Say about You Are Made Perfectly in God’s Image?

 Genesis 1:27 says, “So God created man in his own image, in the image of God he created him; male and female he created them.”

 For you formed my inward parts;Psalm 139:13-14, ESV